 As is often the case in a small town, Fulton doesn't have a public transportation system that people use for their commute.

-The population of Fulton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Fulton, 22.80% have at least a bachelor's degree.
+The education level of Fulton citizens is a little higher than the average for US cities and towns: 22.80% of adults in Fulton have at least a bachelor's degree.

 Fulton is an extremely ethnically-diverse town.
 The people who call Fulton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fulton residents report their race to be White, followed by Asian.
 Important ancestries of people in Fulton include German, English, Irish, Norwegian, and Scots-Irish.